brittanymoore/angular-vertex/README.md

 * AOT w/ lazy-loading (@ngtools/webpack)
 * unit testing with karma
 * end-to-end testing with protractor
-* backendless development wih mocks
 * some angular-cli support**

-**This project was not built with angular-cli, but you may notice that the cli is listed as a dependency in package.json, and there is an angular-cli.json file in the root.
-I prefer a different application structure than the cli provides, but I'm a fan of the various ng commands for creating components, services, etc.
+**This project was not built with angular-cli, but has the minimal support required to use some of the ng commands, such as the component generator.
-This project includes the minimum configuration you need to use those commands. :)

 ## Getting Started